haroldadmin/functions-differ/README.md

 `functions-differ` takes a list of Firebase Functions from your repository and returns a list of functions that changed since its last invocation.
 This helps you selectively deploy only the functions that changed, thus saving time during re-deployments.

+It detects any changes to a function by bundling it into a single minified file, and calculating a hash for it.
+This works for changes in the function's code, change in its installed dependencies, or any other local imports.

 ## Usage

 - Create a `.differspec.json` file in the directory containing your Firebase Functions: